Physical Therapy For Degenerative Disc Disease

 Your physical therapist will show you how you can improve your posture, so you can practice it on your own as well.

-At Capitol Physical Therapy, we can help answer all your questions and create a treatment plan designed to your unique limitations and needs.
+At Capitol Physical Therapy, we can help answer all your questions and create a treatment plan designed for your unique challenges and needs.

 Don’t hesitate to consult with one of our experienced physical therapists to find out how we can help you.